derenlei/CSGO_Econ_AI/README.md

+# CS_Net

-# Learning to Reason in Round-based Games: Multi-task Sequence Generation for Purchasing Decision Making in First-person Shooters
+This github repository serves as the artifacts repository for the AIIDE-20 paper [Learning to Reason in Round-based Games: Multi-task Sequence Generation forPurchasing Decision Making in First-person Shooters](https://arxiv.org/abs/2008.05131).

 This is a baseline deep RL model for round-based game strategy learner.

-This github repository serves as the artifacts repository for the paper "Learning to Reason in Round-based Games: Multi-task Sequence Generation forPurchasing Decision Making in First-person Shooters".

 A good explanation of CS:GO economy strategy can be found [here](https://www.metabomb.net/csgo/gameplay-guides/csgo-economy-guide-2).